- April 13, 2023

 Specifically, developers may navigate these steps to satisfy the federal application process:

-- Development of the lease application via an SF-299 and Preliminary Plan of Development
+4. Development of the lease application via a SF-299 and Preliminary Plan of Development

-- If applicable, development of variance lands request
+5. If applicable, development of a variance lands request and variance factors analysis report (VFAR)

 Renewable Energy on Public Lands